 Best Point-and-Shoots for Travel

-The Canon G16 is one of the top advanced performance point-and-shoots on the market and a great travel camera.
-The Leica lens has a maximum aperture of f/1.8 for excellent low light performance, and the camera has features like Full HD 1080p movie capability, an optical viewfinder, in-camera HDR and panorama modes.
+The Canon G16 is a do-it-all advanced compact that checks just about every box for travelers.
+The Leica lens has a maximum aperture of f/1.8 for excellent performance in low light, the camera shoots Full HD 1080p video, has an optical viewfinder, and in-camera HDR and panorama modes.
 It even has built-in Wi-Fi for posting and transferring photos on the fly.
 Given this impressive feature set, the Canon G16 still is pocketable (to achieve this, Canon went without a flip-out screen that was on previous models like the G12).
 What are the downsides of G16?
 The most notable is that the sensor (1/1.7" CMOS) still is relatively small given the hefty price tag.

 Sensor Size: 41 sq. mm

 Sony is on its third rendition of the Sony RX 100 for a reason.
 This is one the best point-and-shoots ever made and what many enthusiasts and professionals use when they can’t carry larger set-ups.
 The camera has a large sensor that produces high-quality 20.1-megapixel images, a fast Carl Zeiss lens, and RAW capability, all packaged in a lightweight and durable body.
 The newest version features an improved maximum aperture of f/2.8 at the telephoto end for better low light performance, and a unique pop-up electronic viewfinder.
 You do get less zoom, but if you need it, you can still grab the Sony RX100 II for $648.